The true power of influence: Crafting your impactful brand image

-Their advertising campaigns create this unique brand image as well, with outdoorsy colors, videos of kids having fun on a fishing trip and families camping outside.
+Their advertising campaigns create this unique image as well, with outdoorsy colors, videos of kids having fun on a fishing trip and families camping outside.

 They’ve always been known to provide an amazing customer experience and offer overwhelmingly superior customer service.

 Most recently, they’ve been in the spotlight for offering support to anyone who needs it during the current pandemic and subsequent lockdown.
-Without requiring any purchase, people are able to call Zappos reps and chat about whatever they’d like.
+Without requiring any purchase, people were able to call Zappos reps and chat about whatever they’d like.

 If you want to discover new information about a specific market, there are tools that give detailed insight.
 SparkToro, for example, informs you of significant choices your target audience makes.

 SparkToro removes the need for extensive surveys and exhaustive research.
-Instead, it delivers you information about your target market, such as what types of articles they read, videos they watch and profiles they follow.
+Instead, it delivers information about your target market, such as what types of articles they read, videos they watch and profiles they follow.

-Similarly, we want to thrive for visuals that represent our brand image.
+Similarly, we want to thrive for visuals that represent our image.
 If a customer feels a certain way about us, try to match and uphold that feeling with our logos and other brand elements.

-While it’s fine to make a few changes to your visuals from time-to-time, they should be within reason and not destroy someone’s image of your brand.
+While it’s fine to make changes to your visuals from time-to-time, they should be within reason and not destroy someone’s image of your brand.